You are on your way to becoming an ICAEW Chartered Accountant with the Level 7 Accountancy Professional Apprenticeship.

 Please note that, in order to study for the ACA you will need to meet our minimum entry requirements.

-Remember to have your unique learner number (ULN) and your employer’s reference number (ERN) to hand before you register.
+Remember to have your 10-digit unique learner number (ULN) and your nine-digit employer’s reference number (ERN) to hand before you register.
 Your training provider will give you these numbers.
 They are apprenticeship-specific and you will be asked to provide these details during the registration process.
-Please note that the ERN is different to your employer’s ICAEW authorised training employer number.
-If you don’t provide these numbers when you register, remember to tell us before applying for your end-point assessment.
+Your ULN can also be found on certificates issued by certain awarding bodies.
+Please note that the ERN, sometimes referred to as an EDRS, is different to your employer’s ICAEW authorised training employer number.
+If you don’t provide these numbers when you register, that’s OK, just remember to tell us before applying for your end-point assessment.
 You will be able to do this via the apprenticeship portal within your ICAEW online training file.

 The apprenticeship retains the key elements of the ACA, including exams, practical work experience, professional development, and ethics and professional scepticism.